 Front and rear elevations of 10 Marlborough by architects Little and Browne, Jan1906; Boston City Archives, City of Boston Blueprints Collection

-Arthur Perry, Jr., a bond broker, married in October of 1909 to Rebecca Savery Hutton.
-After their marriage they lived at 141 Revere.
+Arthur Perry, Jr., graduated from Harvard in 1906 and became a bond broker in his father’s firm.
+He married in October of 1909 to Rebecca Savery Hutton.
+After their marriage they lived at 2 Mount Vernon Square and then at 141 Revere.
+By 1920, they were living in Dover, Massachusetts.

-Henry Haines Perry, an attorney and later a bond broker, married in April of 1913 to Edith Nicholson.
-After their marriage, they lived at 24 West Cedar and then in Brookline.
+Henry Haines Perry graduated from Harvard in 1907 and Harvard Law School in 1910.
+He practiced law until 1916, when he joined his father’s investment banking firm.
+He married in April of 1913 to Edith Nicholson.
+After their marriage, they lived at 24 West Cedar and then in Belmont, Massachusetts.

 Priscilla Foster Perry married in June of 1917 to Dr. Francis Cooley Hall, a physician.
 After their marriage, they lived with her parents at 10 Marlborough until 1919, when they moved to 226 Marlborough.